MailTape/MailTape-v1/_posts/2017-06-11-Gorgeous-Bully.md

 # Mailtape's selection

 + ## Gorgeous Bully - Never Cry
-_Inès_: **"**It was hard for me to pick Gorgeous Bully song, as I could easily just have given a link to their whole discography.
-"Never cry" is one of my favorite songs, **"**
+_Inès_: **"**Manchester has an amazing musical scene, and to me, Gorgeous Bully is one of the best bands there.
+It was hard for me to pick Gorgeous Bully song, as I could easily just have given a link to their whole discography.
+"Never cry" is one of my favorite songs, mixing upbeat and energetic part (and dabadees) dabadee **"**

 + ## THESE GUY - Suburban Restaurant
 _Inès_: **"**"Suburban Restaurant" is a song about growing up and feeling stuck in a place that doesn't seem to have changed that much over time, a feeling shared by many I guess, wrapped in layers of instrumental cuteness.**"**